Volunteer Stories

 Long-term Oxfam Steward, Desmond

-Oxfam steward, Julie
+Oxfam steward, Ajay

-First-time Oxfam steward, Andy
+Oxfam steward, Johannes

 It’s such a nice family feel between all the stewards.
 You see the same faces every year, it’s lovely.
 As a disabled customer it’s nice that you can join all these festivals and events and feel looked after.
 Everyone looks after each other but it is also very nice to think about supporting Oxfam especially in the times that we’re living in at the moment.
 Obviously you need to respond to things as and when they’re happening and to feel like you’re a little cog in a big wheel feels nice.”